cjerdonek/groome/README.md

 The directory contains a number of test cases to check various isolated aspects of the rules above.
-Implementations can include this project's Git repository as a [submodule](http://help.github.com/submodules/) to run these tests more easily as part of an implementation's test harness.
+Implementations can include this project's Git repository as a [submodule](http://help.github.com/submodules/) to run these tests as part of a test harness.

 The test cases in the `tests` directory do not attempt to thoroughly test the Mustache implementation underlying a Groom implementation.
 For that